ARM-software/ethos-n-driver-stack/README.md

     As part of the Arm NN build, the process automatically builds the Ethos-N NPU driver plug-in for Arm NN.

     _Arm uses TensorFlow Lite as an example.
 You can also build Arm NN for [ONNX](https://developer.arm.com/solutions/machine-learning-on-arm/developer-material/how-to-guides/configure-the-arm-nn-sdk-build-environment/generate-the-build-dependencies-for-onnx)._

+    _Please make sure that all the requirements for Arm NN are satisfied before building._

 9. If you require Android NNAPI support, see [the instructions](https://github.com/Arm-software/android-nn-driver#armnn-android-neural-networks-driver) for how to build the Arm NN Android NNAPI driver.